 Part of being a good data engineer is knowing when to use which load type.
 The decision to use an incremental or full load should be made on a case-by-case basis.
 There are a lot of variables that can affect the speed, accuracy, and reliability of a load process, so you shouldn’t assume that the solution that worked last time is going to be a perfect fit in the next one.

-Here are a few factors which favor toward using an incremental pattern of loading:
+Here are a few factors which favor using an incremental pattern of loading:

-On the opposite side of that, some payloads are more favorable to performing a full load:
+On the opposite side of that, some payloads are more efficiently processed with a full load:

 How to Implement This Design